What is 20/25 Vision?

 What Does 20/20 Vision Mean?

-While some believe that 20/20 vision is the same as perfect vision, it is not.
-A person can have 20/15 vision and demonstrate sharper visual acuity than the average population.
+A person can have 20/15 vision and show sharper visual acuity than the average population.
+But, eye doctors typically consider it the standard or normal vision.

 What is the Snellen chart?

-The Snellen chart is the most common eye chart used in eye clinics.
-It often shows 11 rows of capital letters.
+The Snellen chart often shows 11 rows of capital letters.
 As you go down each row, the number of letters increases while their size decreases.

 In this article